LeetLLM

 Memory in concrete numbers

-Before we write a formula, let's feel the scale.
+Start with the scale before the formula.
 Consider an 80-layer decoder with 8 KV heads, 128-dimensional heads, BF16 KV tensors, and a 128K-token prompt.
 In BF16, each cached element takes 2 bytes.

 Working through the numbers: